ajuggler/ppp-notes/weekly-setup.md

 ## Pull updates

-1 - Change into the `plutus-apps` directory, then:
+1 - Change into the `plutus-pioneer-program` directory, then:

     git pull

-Most likely step 1 is unnecessary, but just to make sure.
-What is definitely necessary is the next step.

-2 - Change into the `plutus-pioneer-program` directory, then:

-    git pull

 ## Get tag of this week's package

-3 - While in the `plutus-pioneer-program` directory:
+2 - While in the `plutus-pioneer-program` directory:

     cd ./code/week01

 Substitute `week01` with the corresponding week you are in.

-4 - View the Cabal project file.
+3 - View the Cabal project file.

     emacs cabal.project